 In part, we know the responsibilities of the elder/overseer/shepherd by how these terms were used in New Testament times.
 The title “elder” indicated someone who by reason of experience and wisdom were recognized as community leaders and examples.
 The word “overseer” (or “bishop”) suggested a manager or administrator.
 It carried the idea of someone who was a “steward”, that is, someone who was responsible for making sure that jobs get done and that the general welfare of the community is provided for.
 And finally, the word “shepherd” (or “pastor”) indicated a person who cared for the well-being of others.
 It suggested the idea of being responsible for protecting and providing for others.

 The name “deacon” literally means "a servant" and suggests that they are assistants who serve under the supervision of the elders/overseers/shepherds.
-Their responsibilities are quite varied as they carry out many different types of service including, but certainly not limited to, ministering to the needy, visiting the sick, caring for the church’s property, and assisting at worship.
-Presently we are blessed with eight very conscientious deacons at Central.
+Their responsibilities are quite varied as they carry out many different types of service, including, but certainly not limited to, ministering to the needy, visiting the sick, caring for the church’s property, and assisting at worship.
+Presently we are blessed with six very conscientious deacons at Central.

 Our ministers are, first of all, servants of Christ and His people (Romans 15:16; Philippians 2:25).
 They fulfill this role through the proclamation of the Gospel and daily Christian living (1 Timothy 4:1-16).
 Our ministers serve publically as a spiritual resource to the local congregation and community (Acts 24:23, 26:16).